 Multiple Facebook users identified the male victim as Devyn Holmes, although police did not immediately confirm this.
 On Mr. Holmes’ Facebook profile, he listed that he lives in Beaumont, Texas and is from Galveston, Texas.

 The video was streamed from a Facebook account belonging to a user named Cadillac Coleman.
-On Mr. Coleman’s profile, he lists that he is a resident of Houston, Texas—the images of Mr. Coleman on his account resemble the male that can be been seen sitting in the back seat of the car.
+On Mr. Coleman’s profile, he lists that he is a resident of Houston, Texas.

 As of Monday, the male shooting victim remained in critical condition at the hospital, according to officials.

 Ms. Damper was charged with “tampering/fabricating evidence” immediately after the shooting occurred, police said.
 It is unclear if she will face additional charges.
 Officials stated that the shooting investigation has been referred to a Harris County grand jury.

 From the beginning of 2018 to the date of this story’s publishing, there have been 426 unintentional shooting incidents—reported and verified—throughout the United States, according to the Gun Violence Archive.